Migrant Children: Regulations, Rights, and Benefits

 Flores refers to the legal case of Jenny Lissette Flores, a 15-year-old girl from El Salvador, who crossed the border into the United States to meet with her aunt.
 Jenny was detained, physically examined, and sent to a juvenile detention center.

-- Provide physical care, food, clothing, health care, medicines, education, help to identify immediate relatives in the United States, communication service according to the child’s language, English language instruction, recreation, entertainment, coordination of visits and contact with their family members, and support for family reunification.
+- Provide physical care, food, clothing, health care, medicines, child care, education, help to identify immediate relatives in the United States, communication service according to the child’s language, English language instruction, recreation, entertainment, coordination of visits and contact with their family members, and support for family reunification.

 - Shelter migrant children in a facility with necessary facilities, including a clean and safe space, with beds and adequate temperature.